 What is a Charter School Authorizer?

-In Colorado, charter schools can be authorized by school districts or the Charter School Institute (CSI), which is the only statewide authorizer in Colorado.
+In Colorado, charter schools can be authorized by school districts or the Charter School Institute (CSI).
+CSI is the only statewide charter authorizer in Colorado.

 What are the fundamental principles of charter authorizing?

 - Access to high-quality school options for all students

 - Autonomy for schools to offer educational models that meet the needs of their students

 - Accountability for schools in meeting high expectations and fulfilling obligations to students, parents, and taxpayers